What is GUNN Intramuscular Stimulation (IMS)?

 How does IMS work?

-The causes of pain and chronic problems don’t always show up on expensive imaging such as MRI scans.
+The causes of back pain and other chronic problems don’t always show up on expensive imaging such as MRI scans.
 This is because the pain is often caused by nerve dysfunction as opposed to structural damage.
 GUNN IMS relies on a thorough physical examination of the patient to find the physical signs of nerve dysfunction pain.
 Distressed or injured muscles can become contracted and shortened.
 The GUNN IMS practitioner uses thin acupuncture needles to target deep inside these muscles.
-Often the needling site is close to the spine where the nerve root may have become irritated and supersensitive, causing different problems in many different parts of the body.
+Often the needling site is close to the spine where the nerve root may have become irritated and supersensitive, causing not only back pain but different problems in many different parts of the body.

 Spinal muscles attach to the spine and have a big effect on the compression of the spine and all structures relating to it.
 GUNN IMS triggers a response within the spinal muscles that causes the muscle to contract and then relax.
-When spinal muscles are encouraged to relax through the use of IMS, decompression of the spine occurs, including decreased pressure on spinal joints and most importantly spinal nerves.
+When spinal muscles are encouraged to relax through the use of IMS, decompression of the spine occurs, including decreased pressure on spinal joints and most importantly spinal nerves, resulting in less pain in the back.

 Decreased pressure on spinal and peripheral nerves causes an increase in axoplasmic flow (flow of information, blood and hormones down the nerve).
 Restoration of flow down the nerve allows nerves, joints and muscles / tendons to work more efficiently through the resulting increased flow of information and blood.